 What we've achieved so far

-Our campaign has made huge strides over the last three years.
+Our campaign has made huge strides in recent years.
 In August 2021, as a result of our campaigning, a new ground-breaking law to protect shopworkers from violence, threats and abuse was introduced in Scotland.
 Legal protections have also been delivered for retail workers in England and Wales.

 In April 2024, the Government announced that there would be a new law making assaulting a retail worker a standalone criminal offence.